What Is the Difference Between Hemp and CBD Oil?

 By now, you’re most likely getting the idea that hemp oil and CBD oil are completely different things – and that’s because they are.
 Hemp oil is a culinary oil, and CBD oil is a supplement.
 Hemp oil, however, does have health benefits.
 It has an omega fatty acid profile, for example, that’s excellent for heart health.
 Refined hemp oil has a high smoke point and is suitable for cooking.
 Cold-pressed hemp oil has a delicious nutty flavour that makes it appropriate as a finishing oil or in salad dressings.

-CBD oil, on the other hand, is a product that people buy for its potential health benefits rather than its flavour.
+CBD oil, on the other hand, is a product that people buy for its effects, rather than its flavour.
 You can use CBD oil as a finishing oil if you like, but you may not always find that it enhances the flavour of your food.
 You cannot cook with CBD oil because the CBD content will vaporize when you apply heat.
 The most common way to take CBD oil is by holding a drop of oil under the tongue for one minute to allow absorption into the bloodstream before swallowing.

 Growing and Sourcing